lawleyjw/lawleyjw.github.io/_pages/research.md

 <p align="center">
   <img height="200" src="/images/research/Aurelia-cebimarensis-small.jpg">
 </p>
-Since the 19th century, taxonomists have puzzled on how to separate supposed moon jellyfish species.
+Since the 19th century, taxonomists have puzzled on how to identify moon jellyfish species.
 In this project, morphological and molecular data were analysed from a wide range of specimens to delimit and describe the cryptic species in the genus.
 <br/><br/>
 Lawley JW <i>et al</i>.
 2021.
 The importance of molecular characters when morphological variability hinders diagnosability: systematics of the moon jellyfish genus <i>Aurelia</i> (Cnidaria: Scyphozoa). <i>PeerJ</i><br/>
 [Article](https://doi.org/10.7717/peerj.11954){: .btn--research} [PDF](/files/pdf/research/Lawley2021-1.pdf){: .btn--research}